The Landscape Architecture Professional Degree.

 Landscape architects design and develop interpretive parks, arboretums, zoos, golf courses, playgrounds, recreation areas and farmsteads.
 They also design multifunctional areas for urban renewal projects, college campuses, industrial parks and new towns.
 Besides designing sites, landscape architects select building sites, prepare cost data, initiate long-range planning, select utility corridors and prepare environmental impact statements.
 When working on large projects or for large landscape architectural firms, landscape architects often specialize in one phase of the work, such as project design or administration contracts.
 This often requires working with engineers, planners and architects.

-The Department of Architecture and Landscape Architecture offers a five-year, first professional degree, the Bachelor of Landscape Architecture (B.L.A.).
-You may elect to receive a pre-professional Bachelor of Science (B.S.) in environmental design degree at the end of four years, useful for those who want to enter graduate programs at other universities.
+The Department of Architecture and Landscape Architecture offers a pre-professional four-year Bachelor of Science Degree in Environmental Design and a one-year, first professional degree, the Master of Landscape Architecture (M.L.A.).
+Together these degrees provide the requirements for licensure.
 The program is one of approximately 60 professional programs in landscape architecture in the United States and Canada that are accredited by the Landscape Architectural Accreditation Board.

 The first year of study addresses the understanding of the environment and our impact on nature.
 This is accomplished through lectures, assigned readings and environment-related projects.
 At the sophomore level, students begin four years of study in landscape architectural design, and are introduced to digital design communication.
 Design courses involve individual and group projects.
 Other courses span the remaining four years and range from the History of Landscape Architecture to Contemporary Issues to construction courses.
 It is in the design studios that these courses are applied.
 Projects in landscape architecture design are often assigned much like a practicing landscape architect would receive them from a client.